 MLA expresses grateful appreciation to the following members who developed these comments: John Bramble, Heather Brown, Carrie E. Grinstead, Philip D. Walker, and Merle Rosenzweig.
 These members represent MLA's Joint MLA/AAHSL Legislative Task Force, Scholarly Communications Committee, Data Caucus, and Medical Informatics Caucus.

-MLA's comments can be read here.
+The associations' comments can be read here.